The Manager Layer is Next

 The scale-up era created management debt

-A lot of that structure was justified by the real complexity of coordinating large teams.
-But it was also justified by something simpler: when teams are big enough, someone has to handle the status updates, the ticket grooming, the "what's the status on this?"
-Slack messages.
-Someone has to be the human who ferries information between levels.
-That's the work AI is absorbing first.
-Not the strategic decisions.
-The information routing.
+Some of that structure was justified by the real complexity of coordinating large teams.
+But a lot of it was simpler than that.
+When teams are big enough, someone has to handle the status updates, the ticket grooming, the "what's the status on this?"
+Slack messages, the ferrying of information between levels.
+That routing is the work AI is absorbing first, well before it touches the strategic decisions.
+Remove it, and the pure people manager's job description gets very short very quickly.

 The conduit manager can't survive

-This isn't a character flaw.
-It's a job description.
-The conduit manager isn't lazy -- they're often working very hard.
-But the work is information arbitrage.
+This isn't a character flaw, it's a job description.
+The conduit manager isn't lazy and is often working very hard, but the work is information arbitrage.
 They had organizational access their reports didn't, and they used it to route.
-Coordination overhead filled their calendar.
+AI is dissolving that asymmetry: as agents get better at pulling context from Slack threads, docs, and tickets, and reports get business context directly, the argument for the coordination layer collapses.

 What actually survives

-The version that survives is the player-coach.
-Not in the hollow "I stay technical" way that senior managers say and don't mean.
-In the literal sense: someone who holds both the technical and business context deeply enough to make hard calls when priorities conflict, represent their team credibly in any room, and make the call without running it by six people first.
+The job forks hard, and the version that survives is the player-coach.
+Not the hollow "I stay technical" version that senior managers say and don't mean, but the literal one: someone who holds the technical and business context deeply enough to make hard calls when priorities conflict, represent their team credibly in any room, and decide without running it by six people first.

-The best rooms I've been in as a director are the ones where every director in the room is technically grounded.
-We can align on org positioning quickly because none of us need to go back to our teams to understand what's technically possible.
-We can take tradeoffs on the spot because we hold both sides of the equation.
-That kind of alignment is fast, durable, and nearly impossible to replicate with a layer of coordinators in between.
+The best engineering leadership rooms are the ones where everyone in them is technically grounded.
+Alignment on org positioning happens fast because nobody needs to step out and check with their team to understand what's technically possible.
+Tradeoffs land on the spot because each person holds both sides of the equation.
+That kind of alignment is nearly impossible to replicate with a layer of coordinators in between, and it's what AI can't replace.
+The best directors are the ones who could succeed in either an IC or EM role.
+That's what makes them load-bearing.
+The coordination-only layer isn't.

 The career question nobody's answering honestly

-My honest take: Director and above jobs survive if the person can make real technical bets.
-The CIO Dive piece on engineering role shifts frames it as "AI saves time, then review explodes" -- as I've written before, the review bottleneck is real.
-But the deeper implication is that the review shift moves judgment upstream, to the person deciding what to build and why.
-That's not a coordination job.
-That's a technical leadership job.
+Most of the conversation about AI and management stays at "will managers be replaced?"
+Director and above jobs survive if the person can make real technical bets.
+The CIO Dive piece on engineering role shifts frames it as "AI saves time, then review explodes," and as I've written before, the review bottleneck is real.
+The deeper implication is that the review shift moves judgment upstream, to the person deciding what to build and why.
+That work is technical leadership.

-Management isn't disappearing.
-It's forking.
-The people who thrive on the other side of this aren't the ones who managed most effectively in the coordination sense -- they're the ones who could always have been staff engineers if the career ladder had gone differently.
-The ones who went into management because they wanted impact at scale, not because they wanted to stop doing the technical work.
+I keep my own IC muscles sharp because the player-coach is the only version of engineering leadership I think holds up through this.
+The people who thrive on the other side could always have been staff engineers if the career ladder had gone differently.
+They went into management for impact at scale, and never to stop doing the technical work.